isomerpages/moe-junyuanpri/_departments/Mathematics.md

 ### &nbsp;Maths Reinforcement Programmes / Activities

 Mathematics is a hierarchical subject, where higher concepts and skills are built upon foundational ones.
 It is important that students are grounded in basic concepts to be better prepared for more advanced learning.
-Please include the following programmes:

 *   Learning Support for Maths (LSM) (P1 to P4)
-*   Improving Confidence and Achievement in Numeracy (ICAN) (P3 to P6)
 *   Factual Fluency (P1 to P6)
 *   Timed Revision (P5 &amp; P6)
 *   Maths Alive!
 Programme (P6)